acm-uiuc/til/_til/tmux/open-new-window-with-a-specific-directory.md

+---
-# Open New Window With A Specific Directory
+title: Open New Window With A Specific Directory
+category: tmux
+---

 When you initially start a tmux session, the default directory is based off of whatever the current working directory was.
 Any subsequent windows opened